 Co-products and surplus food usually consist of a single product, which is therefore classed as a 'feed material'.

 Any products supplied must be accompanied with a product label containing the following labelling information:

 - type of feed material, such as 'brewers' grains'

 - list of any additives under the title 'additives', including the species or categories of animals for which the feed material is intended (where the additives in question have not been authorised for all animal species or have been authorised with maximum limits for some species).
 Instructions for proper use where a maximum amount of the additives in question is set.
 The minimum storage life for additives (other than technological additives)

 - moisture content, if over 14% (this may vary depending on any compulsory declarations required)

-- compulsory declaration as required by EU Regulation (EC) No 767/2009 (Annex V) and EU Regulation (EU) No 68/2013 on the Catalogue of feed materials (Part C of the Annex).
+- compulsory declaration as required by Regulation (EC) No 767/2009 (Annex V) and Regulation (EU) No 68/2013 on the Catalogue of feed materials (Part C of the Annex).
 The links can be found in 'Key legislation' below

 - in cases where, before each transaction, the purchaser has stated in writing that they do not require the approval number of the business, batch or lot reference number, net quantity, moisture content and compulsory declaration, it does not need to be provided.
 A transaction may consist of several consignments